mullvad/mullvadvpn-app/docs/relay-selector.md

 Whilst all user selected constraints are always honored, when the user hasn't selected any specific constraints, following default ones will take effect:

-- If no tunnel protocol is specified, the first three connection attempts will use WireGuard.
-All remaining attempts will use OpenVPN.
-If no specific constraints are set:
+- The first three connection attempts will use Wireguard.
-  - The first two attempts will connect to a Wireguard server, first on a random port, and then port 53.
+  - The first attempt will connect to a Wireguard relay on a random port.
+  - The second attempt will connect to a Wireguard relay on port 443
+  - The third attempt will connect to a Wireguard relay over IPv6 (if IPv6 is configured on the host)
+- The fourth-to-seventh attempt will alternate between Wireguard and OpenVPN
+  - The fifth attempt will connect to an OpenVPN relay over TCP on port 443
-  - The third attempt will connect to a Wireguard server on port 80 with _udp2tcp_.
+  - The sixth attempt will connect to a Wireguard relay on a random port using [UDP2TCP obfuscation](https://github.com/mullvad/udp-over-tcp)
-  - Remaining attempts will connect to OpenVPN servers, first over UDP on two random ports, and then over TCP on port 443.
-Remaining attempts alternate between TCP and UDP on random ports.
+  - The seventh attempt will connect to a Wireguard relay over IPv6 on a random port using UDP2TCP obfuscation (if IPv6 is configured on the host)

-- If the tunnel protocol is specified as WireGuard and obfuscation mode is set to _Auto_:
-  - First two attempts will be used without _udp2tcp_, using a random port on first attempt, and port 53 on second attempt.
-  - Next two attempts will use _udp2tcp_ on ports 80 and 5001 respectively.
-  - The above steps repeat ad infinitum.

-  If obfuscation is turned on, connections will alternate between port 80 and port 5001 using _udp2tcp_ all of the time.

-  If obfuscation is turned _off_, WireGuard connections will first alternate between using a random port and port 53, e.g. first attempt using port 22151, second 53, third 26107, fourth attempt using port 53, and so on.

-  If the user has specified a specific port for either _udp2tcp_ or WireGuard, it will override the port selection, but it will not change the connection type described above (WireGuard or WireGuard over _udp2tcp_).

-- If no OpenVPN tunnel constraints are specified, then the first two attempts at selecting a tunnel will try to select UDP endpoints on any port, and the third and fourth attempts will filter for TCP endpoints on port 443.
-Any subsequent filtering attempts will alternate between TCP and UDP on any port.
+  - The eighth attempt will connect to an OpenVPN relay over a bridge

+If no tunnel has been established after exhausting this list of attempts, the relay selector will loop back to the first default constraint and continue its search from there.

+Any default constraint that is incompatible with user specified constraints will simply not be considered.
+Conversely, all default constraints which do not conflict with user specified constraints will be used in the search for a working tunnel endpoint on repeated connection failures.

 ## Selecting tunnel endpoint between filtered relays

 To select a single relay from the set of filtered relays, the relay selector uses a roulette wheel selection algorithm using the weights that are assigned to each relay.
 The higher the weight is relatively to other relays, the higher the likelihood that a given relay will be picked.
 Once a relay is picked, then a random endpoint that matches the constraints from the relay is picked.